 Today I can say he was honestly confused; he'd really forgotten.
-To me then it was a major event; the dance was the following day and I wouldn't have time to pick it up so I'd walked all the way there and splurged on a cab for the return because I had this long, flowing dress to carry.
-No cell phones in those days.
-No way to reach him.
+To me then it was a major event; the dance was the following day so I'd walked all the way there and splurged on a cab for the return because I had this long, flowing dress to carry.

-Compounding the "situation", I asked him if he'd forgotten to do anything that day and he paused, thought a minute and said, "No, I went to all my classes and came home and took out the trash.
-No, nothing.
-Why?"
+Compounding the "situation", I asked him if he'd forgotten to do anything that day and he paused, thought a minute and said:

 Of course, to me, the mention of remembering to take out the trash at his shared apartment was too much.
 He could remember the trash but not remember the dress I needed for the dance?

-Yes, I remember dancing at our wedding, at our 25th wedding celebration with friends and family, at events celebrating life and amazing celebrations with our children.
+I remember dancing at our wedding, at our 25th wedding celebration with friends and family, at events celebrating life and milestones with our children.

 My uncles playing musical instruments and singing.
 Country music; country songs; country dancing.
 Some I enjoyed; some featuring Uncle Jules and his "unique" voice that often verged on being ear splitting.

 Cousins now with their own children and grandchildren.
-Mom seeming to be enjoying herself and everyone amazed at her "ability" at such an advanced age, older by several years than her sister-in-law.
+Mom enjoying herself and everyone amazed at her "ability" at such an advanced age, older by several years than her sister-in-law.

-My husband said he wasn't feeling really well.
-He'd had his first trip to the ER and short hospital stay.
+My husband said he wasn't feeling really well; he'd had his first trip to the ER and short hospital stay several days earlier.

 I begged him to dance.
 We stood and held one another for a few minutes with the familiar melody bringing back so many memories.

-Then, he begged to sit down; he couldn't stand any longer.
+Then, he begged to sit down; he said he couldn't stand any longer.